catalinnita/gateway-api/README.md

 # Gateway api

-This is a gateway for a microservices architecture.
+This is a gateway api part of a microservices / SPA boilerplate for SAAS apps.
+The solution includes:

+* the gateway api - this one
+* stripe integration middleware api - [link]
+* react SPA app - [link]

+For more details about building microservices using a gateway please read https://www.nginx.com/blog/building-microservices-using-an-api-gateway/

+## the tech stack

+* node
+  * express
+  * jwt
+* mongodb

 ## api role